devopsgroup-io/catapult/README.md

 Greenbar Browser Padlock                       | :x:                                                                                          | :x:                                                                                         | :white_check_mark:
 Browser Compatability                          | Google Chrome 1+<br>Mozilla Firefox 1+<br>Internet Explorer 5+                               | Google Chrome 1+<br>Mozilla Firefox 1+<br>Internet Explorer 5+                              | Google Chrome 1+<br>Mozilla Firefox 3+<br>Internet Explorer 7+

+## Security Breach Notification Laws ##

+Catapult introduces many best practice security measures, however, security of customer data is ultimately your responsibility.
+Generally speaking, if personal information is compromised, you are required by law to notify the party.
+Personal information, in the United States, is generally classified as an individual's first and last name in combination with a Social Security number, driver's license number, or financial account number.
+Laws vary country-by-country and state-by-state - for more information please see [this list](http://www.itgovernanceusa.com/data-breach-notification-laws.aspx) of data breach laws by U.S. state compiled by IT Governence.

 See an error or have a suggestion?
-Email security@devopsgroup.io - we appreciate all feedback.
+Email security@devopsgroup.io if confidential or submit a pull request - we appreciate all feedback.